SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 Add 'Application Runtime' to your subaccount.

 * By default, the command `mvn tomee:run` will start a server on port 8080 and will also listen to some additional helper ports.
-If these ports are already block by another application, the start of the address manager will fail.
+If these ports are already blocked by another application, the start of the address manager will fail.
 However, in this case you can change the port, e.g. by providing another port: `mvn -Dtomee-plugin.http=8180 clean package tomee:run`.
 All available parameters can be found in the [documentation](http://tomee.apache.org/maven/run-mojo.html) of the tomee maven plugin.